zelloptt/react-native-zello-sdk/README.md

 ### iOS

-Before getting started, please reference the iOS Installation Guide.
+Before getting started, please reference the [iOS Installation Guide](https://sdk.zello.com/installation-guides/ios-installation-guide).

+The main amendment to the guide is that there is no need to add the `ZelloSDK` as a pod directly to your project.

 #### Troubleshooting